xinzhexie/PySpark/Basics.md

 - Why Spark?
 Hadoop is consuming for I/O. Spark in not restraint with Map&Reduce.
 Can save to mamory.
 - Spark Basics
   - RDD: Resillient Distributed Dataset.
+Read only.
+    - Action: Map, Filter.
+Not execute immediately.
+Return RDD
+    - Transformaiton: Count, Collect. return not RDD
   - Application: User-written spark program
   - Task: unit for execution
   - Job: operations on RDDs
   - Stage: Unit for Job
+  - Shuffle: Spark generates DAG based on the relationships among RDDs, which leads to wide/narow dependency(Shuffle or not).
  - Spark Procedure
    SparkContext -> Cluster Manager -> Executor -> DAGScheduler -> TaskScheduler -> reverse
+ - RDD Programming
+   -